The True Benefit of a CRM for Nonprofits: Reducing your Administrative Burden

 All the information you need is stored in one place

-Now consider the alternative scenario, you spend an hour fine tuning the messaging for your email campaign, you have drafted the perfect email and know it will move the most committed donors on your list.
-Now you simply open your CRM, run a search for all donors who have donated more than $500 in the last year, a quick review of recent interaction notes for each will show you which ones to exclude.
+Now consider the alternative scenario, you spend an hour fine-tuning the messaging for your email campaign, you have drafted the perfect email, and know it will move the most committed donors on your list.
+Now you simply open your CRM and run a search for all donors who have donated more than $500 in the last year, a quick review of recent interaction notes for each will show you which ones to exclude.
 You then create an email list for these donors with the click of your mouse and hit send.
-Powerful, efficient and scalable, you are back to making an impact.
+Powerful, efficient, and scalable, you are back to making an impact.

 Increase team collaboration

 A CRM platform allows you to share tasks and ongoing projects across your organization.
 For instance, you can check out the team’s progress on the preparations for your end-of-year gala.
 You can add notes, assign tasks to one another, and set up reminders.
 This will improve collaboration amongst your staff.

 By making the information accessible to everyone in real time, you can spend less time planning and more time creating engaging campaigns.
 Ultimately this will transform your organization into an organized, effective, streamlined operation.